Where students can eat for free on results day - including Nando’s & TGI Fridays

 Advertisement

-We have rounded up some of the restaurants offering free meals for A Level students on results day.
+We have rounded up some of the restaurants offering free meals for GCSE students on results day.

 Nando’s

-Nando’s are offering students a free ¼ Chicken or Starter when they show their student ID and results at the till on August 17.
+Nando’s are offering students a free ¼ Chicken or Starter when they show their student ID and results at the till on results day.
 To qualify you need to spend £7 or more and order at the till to Eat-in or Walk-in Collect at one of their restaurants.

 This will also apply to the GCSE Results Day on Thursday, August 24.